-Get emergency medical help if you have any of these signs of an allergic reaction ro Vectibix: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Vectibix: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Seek emergency medical attention at the first sign of any skin rash.
 Vectibix may cause severe skin problems that can lead to widespread infection and possibly death.

 Call your doctor at once if you have:

 severe or ongoing diarrhea;

 sudden chest pain or discomfort, wheezing, dry cough or hack, feeling short of breath;

 redness, swelling, or irritation of your eyes or eyelids, vision changes;

 low potassium level - leg cramps, constipation, irregular heartbeats, fluttering in your chest, increased thirst or urination, numbness or tingling, muscle weakness or limp feeling;